Violating the KCBS inequality with a toy mechanism: Discussion

 To conclude, we would like to discuss the connection between contextuality and context-dependence of outcomes in our thought experiment.
-Let $A_{i}$ be any measurement and $C_{i}, C_{i+1}$ the pair of contexts containing it.
-It make sense to say that, according to this device, given a final configuration of the object, contexts $C_{i}$ and $C_{i+1}$ return distinct outcomes for $A_{i}$, because, as illustrated for in figure \ref{fig: C0C4}, the detectors associated to these contexts lies in opposite sides of the object.
-For this reason, we can say that, in this device, outcomes of measurements depend not only on the measurement itself but also on the context we choose.
-It thus seems plausible to ask whether we can rearrange the device in such a way that outcomes cease to be context-dependent, while, at the same time, the data generated by it remain contextual.
+Let $A_{i}$ be any measurement and $C_{i}, C_{i-1}$ be the pair of contexts containing it.
+It makes sense to say that, according to this device, given a final configuration of the object, contexts $C_{i}$ and $C_{i-1}$ return distinct outcomes for $A_{i}$, because, as illustrated for in figure \ref{fig: C0C4}, the detectors associated to these contexts lies in opposite sides of the object.
+For this reason, we can say that, in this device, the outcomes of measurements depend not only on the measurement itself but also on the context we choose.
+It is worth mentioning that we can make such a statement just because we have access to the underlying structure of the device; if we treat it as a black box, then we can only relate different contexts using counterfactual reasoning like ``if, instead of using context $C_{i}$, we had used context $C_{i+1}$, would we have obtained the same outcome?'', and the fact that the data generated by the device is probabilistic leaves no room for affirmative answers for such questions.
+In any case, one can ask whether it is possible to rearrange the device in such a way that outcomes cease to be context-dependent, while, at the same time, the data generated by it remain contextual.
 As one should expect, it is not possible.
 In fact, in order to get rid of context-dependence we need to overlap all detectors containing $A_{i}$ for all $i=0,\dots,4$, as illustrated in figure \ref{fig: finalContext} (all other possible choices leads to the same conclusion).
-Note that, for the sake of simplicity, we have chosen the same axis for all contexts, and we have represented the overlapping detectors as a single one, so that, when we select a measurement (or a pair of consecutive measurement), we inform the box what is the color we are interested in.
+Note that, for the sake of simplicity, we have chosen the same axis for all contexts, and we have represented the overlapping detectors as a single one, so that, when we select a measurement (or a pair of consecutive measurements), we simply inform the box what is the color we are interested in.
 The fact is that, with this kind of configuration, the data generated by the device is not the ``generalized coin toss'' anymore.
-In the configuration we have chosen, for example, we obtain $p(\top,\bot|A_{i},A_{i+1}) = \frac{1}{2} = p(\bot,\top| A_{i},A_{i+1})$ for $i=0,\dots 3$ but $p(\top,\top|A_{4},A_{0}) = \frac{1}{2} = p(\bot,\bot| A_{4},A_{0})$.
+In the configuration we have chosen, for instance, we obtain $p(\top,\bot|A_{i},A_{i+1}) = \frac{1}{2} = p(\bot,\top| A_{i},A_{i+1})$ for $i=0,\dots 3$ but $p(\top,\top|A_{4},A_{0}) = \frac{1}{2} = p(\bot,\bot| A_{4},A_{0})$.
 This behavior is noncontextual, having